Wingar/TShock/README.md

 Comment everything, holy shit why aren't comments seemingly a thing here.

 Implement a proper fucking permissions system.
 Meaning, editable from the outside of the source code.

-On /serverpassword command, have the json config file update with the new password